320834/Bool-Bot/README.md

-# Eric-Bot
+# Bool Bot

-A discord eric bot.
-It will be eric's worst nightmare.
+A discord bot for server.

 # Installation